GamesOfSummer/redux-101/README.md

 after all, a shopping cart is _probably_ going to be needed to be 'seen' everywhere, so it's a great first case.

+# make two store fronts in Next.JS

+As simple as possible, no stress

 # What goes in the Redux store?

 Everything?
 NO.